deepgoyal19/deepgoyal19/README.md

 I am an enthusiastic pre-final year student pursuing a Bachelor of Technology in Computer Science and Engineering from the Rajiv Gandhi Institute of Petroleum Technology.
-I will be completing my junior year in May 2023.
+I will be completing my undergraduation in July 2024

 I have a strong interest in the fields of artificial intelligence and machine learning, deep learning and computer graphics.